cis-famu/oer-assignment-oer-team-1/Chapter-6.md

 indexExp, called the index, is any expression whose value is a nonnegative integer.

 ![image](https://github.com/cis-famu/oer-assignment-oer-team-1/assets/156258365/5cc8e8e4-bf05-4bbf-887e-9d59e02360b0)

+True or False: In the general form for declaring a one-dimensional array in C++, intExp specifies the number of components in the array, and it can be any expression, regardless of its value.

+Answer: False

+The general form (syntax) used for accessing an array component in C++ is arrayName[________].

+Answer: indexExp

+What does indexExp represent in the context of accessing an array component in C++?

+A) The number of components in the array

+B) The data type of the array elements

+C) Any expression whose value is a nonnegative integer

+D) The name of the array

+Correct Answer: C) Any expression whose value is a nonnegative integer

 ### Demonstrate manipulating data into arrays